-Even in regions where cash remains king, a regional payments system made accessible through a Super App like Grab which offers an essential service like transportation, holds great promise to transform the regional payments landscape into a cashless region.
+Even in regions where cash remains king, a regional payments system made accessible through a Super App like Grab, which offers an essential service such as transportation, holds great promise to transform the regional payments landscape into a cashless region.

 Banking as a platform…?

 In this new tech-infused and rapidly evolving landscape, the industry is presented with a billion-dollar question: what is the right model for banks to stay relevant in the future?

 The incumbent institutional financial players under threat would need to overcome existing legacy infrastructure before the emerging tech platforms develop a strong enough financial services proposition to move into banking.
 The infiltration of tech players into the banking ecosystem, driven by artificial intelligence, blockchain, data analytics and other emerging technologies, will alter the face of banking as we know it.